Dahling/product-page/README.md

 ## Description

-_This is a page from a jewelry website, showcasing one of the bracelets._
+_This is a page from a jewelry website, showcasing one of the bracelets.
+I also made a contact page, which you can see by clicking on the "CONTACT" link, at the top right of the page._